Christianity was supposed to be about becoming like Jesus. We went in the wrong direction.

 It is good that a man should both hope and quietly wait for the salvation of the LORD. - Lamentations 3:26

-The second path was to obtain salvation immediately upon trusting in Jesus.
+The second path was the gospel for the gentiles to obtain salvation immediately upon trusting in Jesus.

 In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise, - Ephesians 1:13

-And when he was demanded of the Pharisees, when the kingdom of God should come, he answered them and said, The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you. - Luke 17:20-21
+And having been questioned by the Pharisees, when the reign of God doth come, he answered them, and said, `The reign of God doth not come with observation; nor shall they say, Lo, here; or lo, there; for lo, the reign of God is within you.' . - Luke 17:20-21 YLT

 Information about Christianity and the Christian life.